Pompeo Launches Panel on 'Unalienable Rights' to Guide Foreign Policy

 “One thing that’s interesting about unalienable rights is that of course they accrue to the individual everywhere, they’re universal and for the common good,” a senior administration official told Breitbart News.

 “Whereas everything that’s not an unalienable right must be given by somebody, it’s given or granted by a government or state, or an accord or a bureaucracy and those rights are often given too groups, not individuals.
-That’s divisive, right, because it means this group is going to get a set of rights, but another group may not,” the official said.
+That’s divisive because it means this group is going to get a set of rights, but another group may not,” the official said.

 For example, the official said, “unalienable” rights would be “life, liberty, and the pursuit of happiness,” for everyone regardless of race, age, gender, sexual preference, or nationality.